 Menstrual symptoms are a set of physical, emotional, and behavioral symptoms that occur a week before menstruation in most cycles.
 (36) Dysmenorrhea is a severe painful cramping sensation in the lower abdomen.
 It may be associated with other symptoms.
 As concerning premenstrual symptoms, more than half of the participants mentioned that fatigue is the most physical premenstrual symptom.
 More than one-third of the students had headache.
 Also, they suffered from constipation and excessive sweating.
 As regards to the emotional premenstrual symptoms, more than two-thirds of the girls suffered from mood changes (sadness and restlessness) and fifty-one percent of them had nervousness before menstruation.
 This comes in accordance with Deligeoroglou et al., (42) They mentioned that the physical symptoms of dysmenorrhea include breast tenderness or swelling, weight gain due to fluid retention, abdominal bloating, fatigue, dizziness, nausea and vomiting, acne or worsening of an existing skin disorders, muscle aches, pelvic heaviness, appetite change, constipation, headache, and backache.
 The emotional symptoms are insomnia, sadness, irritability, nervousness, anxiety, restlessness, loneliness and food cravings.
-There are also behavioral symptom accompanying dysmenorrhea.
+There are also behavioral symptoms such as difficulty concentrating, forgetfulness and social avoidance.
+A recent study mentioned that depressed mood was the commonest symptom accompanying dysmenorrhea.
 Regarding the outcome of dysmenorrhea, sixty-seven percent of the sufferers reported emotional instability, while twenty-eight percent of them reported absenteeism from the university.
 (43) While Busari, (44) reported that more than half of the participants had abdominal pain, fifty percent had cramps, twenty-five percent had backache, twenty percent had pain in the thighs while fifteen percent had nausea during premenstrual period.
 During the menstrual period, 56% of the participants had abdominal pain, 62% had cramps, 30% had backache, 23% had pain in the thigh while 28% had nausea.

 Results of the current study showed that more than half of the sample suffered from moderate dysmenorrhea and one-quarter of them had severe dysmenorrhea.
 As regards to the site of pain, more than one-third of them had abdominal pain while twenty-six percent of them suffered from pain in the suprapubic area.
 This pain generally still most time of the month for more than twelve percent of them and occurred sometimes for about two-thirds of the adolescent girls.
 In similar studies, the prevalence of dysmenorrhea was more than sixty percent.
 Logistic regression showed that heavy period was the first predictor of dysmenorrhea, followed by stress.
 The prevalence of severe dysmenorrhea among the sufferers was thirty-eight percent.
 (43) Also, during a study performed to identify the prevalence of menstrual pain in healthy university students.
-They stated that thirty percent of the surveyed students reported the occurrence of young women complain of menstrual pain.
+They stated that thirty percent of the surveyed students reported the occurrence of moderate pain during menstruation, and one-quarter of them reported the occurrence of severe menstrual pain.
 A significant percentage of young women complain of menstrual pain.
 Menstrual pain is associated with early age of menarche, obesity, and abdominal obesity.
 (45)

-The pain score before menstruation, one day after menstruation, and two days after menstruation were significantly reduced from the pretest to posttest (p<0.001).
+The pain score before menstruation, one day after menstruation, and two days after menstruation were significantly reduced from the pretest to posttest (p< 0.001\).
 Added to that, the premenstrual symptoms reduced after practicing the stretched exercises.
 The most reported premenstrual symptoms that reduced include fatigue, headache, mood changes, constipation, and excessive sweating.
 Another study mentioned that primary dysmenorrhea increases the uterine muscle contractions and nerve by the sympathetic nervous system is forming, thus reducing sympathetic activity, aerobic activity can reduce stress and pain.
-Thereby, the intensity of menstrual pain and other related symptoms may be reduced as well.(46)
+Thereby, the intensity of menstrual pain and other related symptoms may be reduced as well. $^{(46)}$